lorisleiva/laravel-search-string/README.md

 1. First using the configurations defined on the model
 2. Then using the config file at the key matching the model class
 3. Then using the config file at the `default` key
-4. Finally using some fallback configurations.
+4. Finally using some fallback configurations

 ## Error handling

 The provided search string can be invalid for numerous reasons.
 - It does not comply to the search string syntax
 - It tries to query an inexisting column or column alias
-- It provides the wrong operator to a query
-- It provides the wrong value to a query
+- It provides invalid values to special keywords like `limit`
+- Etc.

 Any of those errors will throw an `InvalidSearchStringException`.

 However you can choose whether you want these exceptions to bubble up to the Laravel exception handler or whether you want them to fail silently.
 For that, you need to choose a fail strategy on your `config/search-string.php` configuration file:

 ```php
 // config/search-string.php